-14.1 The system will have a service life of at least 10 years.
+14.1 The systems will have a service life of at least 10 years in non-corrosive environments.

-14.2 After natural weathering, some slight change in colour of the polycarbonate dome will occur .
+14.2 After natural weathering, some slight change in colour of the polycarbonate dome will occur.
 However, the change will be even across the dome and will not significantly decrease properties, although light transmittance and haze may be slightly affected.